 For Belgian law practitioners, the first point of reference regarding insurance law is the Act of 4 April 2014 concerning insurance (the Insurance Act), which contains, among others, provisions on the insurance contract, the obligations of the parties, limitation periods, insurance mediation and distribution, and supervision of insurance companies.

 Apart from the rather long Insurance Act, Belgium has a number of relevant specific acts (e.g., for motor vehicle insurance, damage caused by terrorism, and the status and supervision of insurance companies) and countless royal decrees (e.g., for life insurance and fire insurance for simple risks).

-Last, it is worth mentioning that the Belgian legislator is rewriting the Civil Code.
-On 1 November 2020, new rules regarding evidence will enter into force.
-On 1 September 2021, new rules regarding property law will enter into force.
+Also of note, the Belgian legislature is rewriting the Civil Code.
+On 1 November 2020, new rules regarding evidence entered into force and, on 1 September 2021, new rules regarding property law will enter into force.

 ii Insurable risk